sydhsn/Python-Basics/README.md

-# Python Basics Repository
+# Python Basics

-This repository contains tutorials on the basics of Python programming.
-Each notebook covers a different fundamental concept.
+This repository provides a collection of Jupyter Notebooks that cover the basic concepts of Python programming.
+It is designed for beginners who are looking to learn Python step by step.
+Each notebook introduces fundamental topics with clear explanations and code examples to help you understand and practice Python.

 ## Notebooks